nonmodernist/holreg/content/films/imitation-of-life-1959.md

 ## Notes
 1. **Filming locations:** Information about the filming locations from {{ cite(id="afi_imitation_1959") }} This was the one of the first of many films to feature the United Methodist Church in Hollywood. {{ cite(id="latimes_imitation_1959") }} When not a filming location, the Moulin Rouge nightclub hosted Vegas-style shows. {{ cite(id="turnbull_moulin_rouge") }}
 2. **Elsaesser's theory of the family melodrama:** Elsaesser's influential essay "Tales of Sound and Fury" established the theoretical framework for understanding how 1950s melodrama functioned as ideological critique.
 The essay also suggests how it can be that regionalism and melodrama intersect—in the "claustrophobic atmosphere of the bourgeois home and/or the small-town setting." {{ cite(id="elsaesser_2012") }}
-2. **Eastmancolor and melodrama:** Scott Higgins' "Chromo-Drama" provides essential technical and aesthetic context for understanding Sirk's color innovations, arguing against earlier critics who emphasized only the "distancing" effects of his artificial color schemes. {{ cite(id="higgins_chromodrama") }}
+2. **Melodrama in Eastmancolor:** Scott Higgins' "Chromo-Drama" provides essential technical and aesthetic context for understanding Sirk's color innovations, arguing against earlier critics who emphasized only the "distancing" effects of his artificial color schemes. {{ cite(id="higgins_chromodrama") }}